 Today I'm sharing why I think nature is not a place to go to.
 I'm curious to know: would you agree?

 Hey you!
-Welcome back to the Science of Travel Blog and Podcast.
+Welcome back to the Science of Travel Blog.
 And if you’re new, welcome!
 I’m Daniela and I’m so happy you found your way here!
-In this podcast/blog we talk about Earth and the geology of landscapes and travel destinations.
+On this blog I write about Earth and the geology of landscapes and travel destinations.

 Today is going to be short and sharp and will leave you pensive, at least I hope so.